assaf/zombie/CONTRIBUTING.md

 * We prefer explicit and verbose over crypted and terse
 * We shy away from clever code
 * We're opinionated and use two spaces for indentation
-* We understand that parentheses are optional in CoffeeScript, but are required to read and understand the code
 * If it looks like Perl or SQL, it's wrong